nicolasberube/Arzette_Randomizer/README.md

 NPC requirements are local.
 For example, normally, Cypress needs 3 plants to give the Lamp Oil Upgrade in Faramore.
 If Cypress' randomized location is now in Caves, then he will be there, but still ask for 3 plants to give an item.

+NPC requirements have been locked behind an appropriate order activation.
+For example, if you already have rocks before talking to Faramore Munhum, the rock quest will still be activated appropriately instead of being already completed.
+If you already have the Sacred Oil and Chains before talking to Alven, he will give you his first item (Fort Findula Dungeon Key in vanilla) before the Chainsword reward.
+If you already have 250 souls, Zazie will still ask for Sacred Oil before activating the souls quest, and so on.

 Faramore NPC that provide quests cannot be spawned from other objects (NPCs or Bonus scrolls).
+This might create glitches.

 # Logic rules coding caveats

-Since NPC, the Hills Keys and quest items (Plants, Rocks, Compass and Bell) have local requirements, we cannot implement a logic rule to their location before they are assigned.
+Since NPCs, the Hills Keys and quest items (Plants, Rocks, Compass and Bell) have local requirements, we cannot implement a logic rule to their location before they are assigned.

 For the NPC, we do their assignment first, which will then dictate the rule for the location of interacting with them.
 This is mandatory since we cannot know the logic rules of an NPC interaction location before knowing where this NPC is.